 - Oral or cervical surgery

-- Poor dentition or dentures that do not fit well
+- Poor dental arrangement or dentures that don't fit well

 - Cancer in the esophagus, mouth or throat